-For Spring 2012 and later semesters, please see class schedule and registration materials for course descriptions specific to Visiting Artists teaching that semester.
+3 credits.
+Prerequisite: Photo I. Visiting Artist David LaSpina For Spring 2015 and later semesters, please see class schedule and registration materials for course descriptions specific to Visiting Artists teaching that semester.

-FA 469A, FA469B
+FA 469A, FA 469B Independent Study in Photography

-Independent Study in Photography 1-3 credits.
-Requires approval of instructor and the Dean of the School instructor and the Dean of the School of Art
+1-3 credits.
+Requires approval of instructor and the dean of the School of Art